-We reviewed the arrangements the Council has put in place to secure value for money in the use of its resources.
+We reviewed the arrangements the Council has put in place to secure value for money in the use of its resources in line with the Auditor General's duties.
+Our assessment is also used to inform our work planning for future years.